Frequently Asked Questions

 7. Why not use a Styrofoam box as my weather balloon payload?

-8. I'm a student who wants to launch one of your kits, but I don't have the necessary funds.
+8. I'm an educator who wants to launch one of your kits, but I don't have the necessary funds.
 Any suggestions?

 9. Is the Eagle Flight Computer easy to use?